turingschool/curriculum/source/topics/devops/backing_up_and_restoring_a_database.markdown

 You know you have to backup your database.

-## PG_DUMP
+## `pg_dump`

 PostgreSQL gives you a handy utility to do that called `pg_dump`.
-This utility makes consistent backups even if the database is being used concurrently. pg_dump does not block other users accessing the database (readers or writers).
+This utility makes consistent backups even if the database is being used concurrently. `pg_dump` does not block other users accessing the database (readers or writers).

 Dumps can be output in script or archive file formats.
 Script dumps are plain-text files containing the SQL commands required to reconstruct the database at the time it was saved.